Riding the Emotional Rollercoaster in COVID -19

 Reach out and get help.
 It is okay to call your close friend, vent, and express your frustration.
 Reduce expectations from yourself and others.
 Be kind to yourself first so you can empathize with others.

 Find time to take a break, even if just for 10 minutes, to gather yourself together.
 See if you can take leave from work for a day or two.
 Do the best you can, with the knowledge and resources you have at this moment.
+Be Mindful.
 Give yourself permission to act according to your feelings for that moment or that day, knowing well that the next hour or the next day is not going to be the same.
 And that’s alright.